saisusheelkode/Sai/README.md

 * EE 385: Random Signals and Noise
 * EE 386: Intro Control/Robotic Systems

-## Graduate Teaching Assistant, The Department of Mechanical and Aerospace Engineering (Aug 2014 - May 2015)
+## Graduate Teaching Assistant (Aug 2014 - May 2015)
-> The University of Alabama in Huntsville
+The University of Alabama in Huntsville

+> The Department of Mechanical and Aerospace Engineering
 * MAE 111: Intro to Computation Tools

 # Service